jose-ambrosioo/system_administration_using_linux/README.md

 Implemented a network infrastructure that was easily scalable based on business volume.
 Configured the following services: IP, FTP, YUM, HTTP, DNS, NIS, DHCP, NFSv4, Samba, and openLAD.

-Introdução
+Introduction
-Este relatório tem como objectivo explicar e especificar a implementação da infraestrutura de rede Linux 100% Open Source para a empresa Best Soft Lda.
+In this project I implemented a 100% Open Source Linux network infrastructure for a company.

-Obs: os textos em verde são comandos executados no terminal como root e os textos em azul são alterações em ficheiros.
+Note: the texts in green are commands executed in the terminal as root and the texts in blue are changes to files.

-Obs: Desactivou-se o firewall “iptables” nos servidores e depois activou-se:
+Note: The “iptables” firewall was disabled on the servers and then activated:
 #service iptables off
 #iptables –F

-Servidor “kwanza”
+“kwanza” server
-Tabela de partições do servidor kwanza
+kwanza server partition table
 ![image](https://github.com/jose-ambrosioo/system_administration_using_linux/assets/59221796/13b87c51-c7b2-4700-b609-5860e1c0a1c8)

-Hostname/IP estático
+Static hostname/IP
-Nome da máquina “kwanza.bestsoft.com”
+Machine name “kwanza.bestsoft.com”
-IP da máquina “192.168.10.1”
+Machine IP “192.168.10.1”

 YUM/FTP
-PARA REPOSITÓRIO DO RHEL 6
+FOR RHEL 6 REPOSITORY
-Montou-se a Drive do DVD onde estava a imagem do RHEL 6 [root@kwanza ~]# mount /dev/cdrom /media
+The DVD Drive was mounted where the RHEL 6 image was located [root@kwanza ~]# mount /dev/cdrom /media

-Foi-se para o directório onde estava montada a Drive do DVD com a imagem do RHEL6 e para o directório Packages e instalou-se os seguintes pacotes
+We went to the directory where the DVD Drive with the RHEL6 image is mounted and to the Packages directory and installed the following packages

 [root@kwanza ~]# cd /media/RHEL-6.6\ Server.x86_64/Packages/
 [root@kwanza ~]# rpm -ivh vsftpd*